-- (1) The Municipality may categorise applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) for consideration and determination by an. authorised employee. - (2) The Tribunal considers and determines all applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) that have not been categorised for consideration and determination by an authorised employee.
+- (1) The municipality may categorize applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) for consideration and determination by an authorized employee and must delegate the powers and duties to decide on those applications. - (2) The Tribunal considers and determines all applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) that have not been categorized for consideration and determination by an authorized employee; - (3) Notwithstanding (2) above, an authorized employee may refer an application to the Tribunal should the employee consider such a referral appropriate; - (4) A decision in terms of this by-law is valid only if it is in writing.